Cottage Cheese Chocolate Chip Cookies (Soft and Chewy)

 • Pantry-Friendly: You likely already have most of the ingredients waiting for you at home.

-Cottage cheese chocolate chip cookies taste just like the soft and chewy classic chocolate chip cookies you love, with no cheesy flavor at all!
+Cottage cheese chocolate chip cookies taste just like classic soft and chewy chocolate chip cookies, with no cottage cheese flavor at all.
 The cottage cheese simply makes the cookies extra moist and pillowy, while the subtle nutty flavor from almond flour and melty chocolate chips take them to the next level.

 The top view of gluten-free cottage cheese chocolate chip cookies on a white cutting board.